-- · Prepare the mounting holes. - A torque wrench for proper tightening of the mounting bolts. - · Assistance to lift and maneuver the robot into the mounting position. - Four socket-head cap screws with flat washers.
-Refer to 2-5-5 Mounting Hardware and Torques on page 2-19 for more information. - 1 Using the dimensions provided in 2-1-2 Mounting Flange Dimensions on page 2-4, prepare four holes in the mounting surface to accommodate the user-supplied machine bolts (specified above).
-A slot and hole are provided in the mounting flange for dowel pins. - 2 Maneuver the robot into position on the mounting surface. - 3 Align the holes in the mounting flange with the prepared mounting holes in the mounting surface. - 4 Insert all four bolts with washers to secure the robot to the mounting surface. - 5 Tighten the four bolts to 31 N-m of torque.
+- Prepare the mounting holes. - A torque wrench for proper tightening of the mounting bolts. - · Assistance to lift and maneuver the robot into the mounting position. - Four socket-head cap screws with flat washers.
+Refer to 2-5-3 Mounting Hardware and Torques on page 2-17 for more information. - 1 Using the dimensions provided in 2-1-2 Mounting Flange Dimensions on page 2-4, prepare four holes in the mounting surface to accommodate the user-supplied machine bolts (specified above).
+A slot and hole are provided in the mounting flange for dowel pins.

+- 3 Align the holes in the mounting flange with the prepared mounting holes in the mounting surface. - 4 Insert all four bolts with washers to secure the robot to the mounting surface. - Tighten the four bolts to 31 N-m of torque.